Accreditation of statutory out-of-home care providers in NSW

 Some children and young people find out-of-home care improves their lives by helping them to escape abuse and neglect.
 Others find being in care a frustrating and tough time, making it difficult for them to get on with their lives.

 The Children’s Guardian's Accreditation and Quality Improvement Program encourages agencies to focus their work on meeting the needs of these children and young people.

 Agencies must be accredited by the Children's Guardian or participating in the quality improvement program, in order to provide out-of-home care.
-These agences are known as designated agencies.
+These agencies are known as designated agencies.
 Click here for a list of designated agencies in NSW.

-How does my Agency get Accreditation?
+How does my agency get accreditation?

-All the information and resources you will need to apply for accreditation can be found on the Application Package page of this website.
+All the information and resources you will need to apply for accreditation can be found on the Application package page of this website.

 Together, your agency and the Children’s Guardian will work to provide out-of-home care that promotes the best interests and rights of children and young people.